 Alexandra is licensed to practice law in Michigan and specializes in estate planning & business transactions at the Shaheen Law Firm in Flint.
 She sits on various boards and committees, including the State Bar of Michigan, where she serves as a Young Lawyers Section executive council member, and the American Inns of Court – Centennial Chapter, where she serves as membership chair.

-Dr. ABD ALGHANEM | Vice President
+Dr. Abd Alghanem - Vice President

-Born in Damascus, Syria, Abd graduated from Damascus University Medical Center.
+Born in Damascus, Syria, Dr. Abd Alghanem graduated from Damascus University Medical Center.
 He did his general surgery residency at McLaren Regional Medical Center and was assigned chief resident of general surgery.
 He later went on to specialize in plastic surgery at the University of Texas.

-SAID FARAH | Treasurer & Secretary
+Said Farah - Treasurer & Secretary